lune-climate/lune-docs/docs/guides/integrate-logistics.md

 ## Intro

+### The Lune API

-Lune provides a single [API](/api/quickstart) for use in-app and web channels to fetch, mutate, and deliver the data necessary to calculate and offset the climate impact from logistics operations.
+Lune provides a single [API](/api/quickstart) for use in-app and web channels to fetch, mutate, and deliver the data necessary to offset CO₂ emissions across a range of verticals.

-Our API-first approach allows our customers to embed carbon emission estimates into shipment booking and confirmation flows to deliver a unique and programmatically driven experience that brings climate into logistics.
+Our API-first approach allows our customers to embed offsetting into logistics, payments, and Fintech platforms to deliver a unique and programmatically driven experience that brings climate into client operations.

-## Overview
+### Overview

 In this guide, you will learn how to interact with the Lune API to

 1. Calculate emissions for shipments
 2. Offset emissions for shipments

-## Who is this guide for?
+### Who is this guide for?

 This guide is primarily aimed at Product Managers and developers looking to integrate CO₂ emissions estimations and offsetting into an existing end-user experience.